Costa Adeje, Tenerife (ES)

 The Bluefin Tuna (Thunnus thynnus) is a pelagic fish that can grow up to 500kg (1000lb).
 The biggest Bluefin Tuna every caught was 780kg (1496lb).
 These great fighters can be caught trolling, jigging, casting or drifting mainly in off-shore.

 Autumn and winter: At this time of year the best technique for fishing in Tenerife is bottom fishing.
-With natural bait you can fish all kinds of rockfish: Sierra (the Canarian name for Atlantic bonito).
-We recommend you to fish using live bait (mackerel, choco or squid, for example) which will help find species like amberjack and sama.
+With natural bait you can fish all kinds of rockfish: snapper, sea bream, jack, scorion fish, skate etc. We recommend to use live bait (mackerel, cuttle fish or squid, for example) to target species like amberjack and sama during your fishing trips.

-Apart from fishing in Tenerife you can also go Cycling, kite surfing, Mountain biking, wine tasting experience, whale watching, snorkeling & diving, sailing, horse riding, hiking and much much more.
+There’s more than sea fishing in Tenerife; you can also go Cycling, kite surfing, windsurfing, Mountain biking, wine tasting experience, whale watching, snorkeling & diving, sailing, horse riding, hiking and much much more.

 Enjoy the local food in the hundreds of bars & restaurants of the area.